Emma66886/cattle-farm-record-tutorial/README.md

 ### Compile and deploy
 On the left tab, click on `compile` icon at the top of the `farm_record.sol` file when opened in the editor.
+Ensure you are using compiler version between 0.8.0 and 0.8.19.
 Next, click on `compile farm_record.sol` to compile your contract.

 Upon successful compilation of your contracts, you should see a green check mark at the top of your file.